zlaski/loudgain/README.md

 ## NEWS, CHANGELOG

 **2019-08-16** – **v0.6.0** released:
   * Rework the scanner module to work with the newer FFmpeg API (needed for FFmpeg 4.2+).
-No more deprecated calls.
 Tested ok with FFmpeg 3.4.6, 4.1.4, 4.2.
   * Now officially provides the former `rgbpm.sh` as an updated and MacOS-compatible `rgbpm` command.
 After installing, type `rgbpm -h` for help.
 This is for _mass-tagging_ (1 album per folder).
   * Now provides a `[sudo] make uninstall` target, should you wish to uninstall it again.
   * Tested on Linux Mint 19.2, Ubuntu 18.04, Manjaro 18.0.4, MacOS 10.14.4 Mojave.